davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-29-kona-diaries-2015-day-5-up-and-down-and-up-and-down.md

 The 'beach' is a really small area of sand and there's some steps that take you down to the beach.
 Firstly you need to tackle the ice rink that is the concrete walkway beside the wall.
 Sharon saw about 15 people slip up on it a couple of days ago.
 Unless someone comes out with a metal scrubbing brush in the next few daysI suspect some people are going to come a cropper big time next week when the pier and beach get rammed with triathlete types from all over the world.

-It's getting busier every day (and will do so in the lead up to the race) and it's lovely to enjoy itright now.
+It's getting busier every day (and will do so in the lead up to the race) and it's lovely to enjoy it right now.
 If you make the long trip out just for race week you'll get a completely different experienceof thisplace.

-Whilst I headed outfor some (serious) swim training Sharon had a little splash around closer to shore and kept an eye on the sea life.
+Whilst I headed out for some (serious) swim training Sharon had a little splash around closer to shore and kept an eye on the sea life.
 There was quite an impressive display by all accounts.

 ![](/images/2015/20150928-0113026.jpg)

 Post swim we saw Duncan and Claire from the UK.
 We first met Claire here in 2013 after she qualified earlier that year.
 We then met Duncan and Claire again at Ironman Wales in September 2014 when they both (and I) qualified for this years race.
-It's always good to seesome friendly faces.
+It's always good to see some friendly faces.

 ![](/images/2015/20150928-0133050.jpg)